smpaine/PortKnocker/README.md

 1. To edit a host, click and hold the name of the host to be edited
 2. Select "Edit Host" from the contextual menu
 3. Make changes

+*NOTE If you change the IP address here, it will only change the IP address that is used for connect bot; it will NOT change the IP address for each port, that must be done for each port individually via editing of the ports.
+This will most likely be fixed in a future version.

 4. Click "Save" to save changes, or "Cancel" to cancel changes (using the back button will also cancel changes)

 Editing Ports